Unboxed-Software/solana-course/content/compressed-nfts.md

 ## Interact with cNFTs

 It’s important to note that cNFTs *are not* SPL tokens.
-That means your code needs to follow different conventions in order to handle cNFT functionality like fetching, querying, transferring, etc.
+That means your code needs to follow different conventions to handle cNFT functionality like fetching, querying, transferring, etc.

 ### Fetch cNFT data